A-delta/PiDeck/driver/README.md

 # RaspiMote ─ driver
-This driver allows you to control your RaspiMote and to personalize the actions of the buttons.
+This driver controls your RaspiMote, following your configuration.

 ## Dependencies
-The driver rests on a few open source modules or programs :
+The driver rests on a few open source modules or programs:
 * On every platform :
-    * [Flask](https://github.com/pallets/flask), to build the LAN server;
+    * [Flask](https://github.com/pallets/flask), to build the LAN server.
 * On Linux:
-    * [xdotool](https://github.com/jordansissel/xdotool), to control the keyboard (simulate a volume button press for instance);
+    * [xdotool](https://github.com/jordansissel/xdotool), to control the keyboard (simulate a volume button press for instance).
     * [ALSA utils](https://github.com/alsa-project/alsa-utils), to retreive the current sound volume.
     * [Gunicorn](https://github.com/benoitc/gunicorn), to serve the LAN server with the HTTPS protocol.
 * On macOS: